 We all know that when something feels like we have to do it.
 Any distraction will take us away from it.
 Whether watching movies or videos or anything in general that is not doing the thing that we have to do.

 For me, I used to escape doing projects and just go watch videos and over time, it became heavy doing anything which then I figured out.
 Then, I decided to get rid of any distractions and just focus on a clear path to finish the project.
 And this is how I decided to add this to the list of how to motivate yourself to do DIY projects.

-More posts of the blog:
+More posts on the blog:

 Decorate your desk with this awesome DIY 2021 decoration

 This is not limited to DIY projects, but also anything in life.
 Reminding yourself of the good results and things that will come out at the end will help to gain motivation.
 Try to make yourself exciting to do whatever you want to do to push yourself and do it.

 Also, looking at the positive side of things will be an incentive to help gain motivation.
 For a DIY project, whether a decoration or a useful item, seeing it looking good and getting compliments from other people when they see it.
 Just makes me want to keep doing more.
 And that’s how to motivate yourself to do DIY projects.

 It’s optional and you can make it a flat paper line, but I thought it would look new this way.
 However, you have to make sure that it’s rolled very tight otherwise, will not look good at the end.
 Also, this way, it’s stronger than line and firm.

-3-Break it into steps
+3. Break it into steps

 There is nothing that can destroy or bring the motivation down other than seeing and thinking of something it’s difficult or impossible.
 As soon as it comes into our mind, we lose motivation to even try.
 One of the best ways to deal with that is to break it into easy steps.

 I always break it into steps and if the step takes long or seems impossible.
 Then, I repeat the same process until it becomes easy.
 And to a point, for me to start easy.
 Even if I’m in a middle of a project, I sit back and just try to go through the project until I reach an easy point and break it into steps until I manage to get it done.

-More posts of the blog:
+More posts on the blog:

 3 awesome and easy DIY project gift ideas

 For the last step of making the decoration.
-I’m going to glue the rolled papers on the cardboard from earlier.
+I’m going to glue the rolled papers(column paper) on the cardboard from earlier.
 And as you can see in the picture above.
 It becomes square-shaped with emptiness in the middle haha.

 Don’t worry, that’s why I made a lot of them as I said earlier.
 I’m going to glue each one of them on the left and right sides.